Azure/iotedge/platform-validation/doc/ValidationToolKit.md

 3. CURL calls to workload/management/identity/keyd/certd sockets to ensure they respond.
 Is there a generic call we can make to the sockets?
 4. Exercise sysinfo crate function calls to make sure they work: eg.- sysinfo::set_open_files_limit()
 5. Ensure that folders required by the IoT Edge daemon exists and have the required permissions.
 For eg: /var/lib/aziot/edged needs to exist and should be owned by iotedge user and have 755 ownership
+6. Ensure that we can use openssl crates used in iotedge to generate x509 certs